similab/FSTest/README.md

 </br>
 <b>1.
 Description</b>
 </br>
 FSTest is a script written in Python to identify and visualize genomic loci under selection using the "Fst" statistics described by Hudson, Nei, Weir & Cockerham, and Wright as well as "di" transformation introduced by Akey.
-The software employs parallel computing to lessen the calculation time and efforts have been made to add new features that would make it more beneficial for selection signatures analysis.
+The software employs parallel computing to reduce the calculation time and efforts have been made to add new features that would make it more beneficial for selection signatures analysis.
 </br>

 <b>2.
 Download and installation</b>